SirPepe/html-import/readme.md

 If a selector has been defined *and* if the `src` attribute contains a url with a fragment identifier, the element will import only the fragment target if it also matches the selector.
 In summary:

-* no selector, no hash in URL = entire body contents
+* no selector, no fragment in URL = entire body contents
-* selector, no hash in URL = all elements matching the selector
+* selector, no fragment in URL = all elements matching the selector
-* no selector, hash in URL = first element matching the hash
+* no selector, fragment in URL = first element matching the fragment
-* selector and hash in URL = first element matching the hash if it that also matches selector
+* selector and fragment in URL = first element matching the fragment if it that also matches selector

 The element performs `fetch()` requests under the hood.
 Once such a request has finished, the element's contents get replaced by whatever was requested (optionally filtered by the selector).
 The content between an `<html-import>` element's tags thus serves as both its initial content and its fallback content in case some scripts break or an ancient browser without support for custom elements comes along.